 This article was written by Jamie Loggie, a good friend of mine, who taught me much of what I know regarding audio related fun, live sound, and hardware.

-Audio software are used for a multitude of things including recording, editing, mixing, writing, sequencing and live mixing.
+Audio software is used for a multitude of things including recording, editing, mixing, writing, sequencing and live mixing.
 All, some or just one of these procedures will be what an individual requires a DAW for.
 This article aims to help you determine which kind of DAW software is best for you, providing information on some of the leading products and comparing details on pricing, system requirements and usability.
 This doesn’t mean that you should go ahead and empty your bank account on a DAW because you read this one article.
 Information in this article is strictly from my own experiences of using various workstations.

 Each of these workstations are all more than capable of assisting any musician, engineer or producer in creating and editing quality audio.
 Each is tailored towards different methods and techniques when working with audio but individually, they have pros and cons in the fields of recording, editing, mixing, writing, sequencing and live mixing.
 I have used each of these software all for different purposes with great outcomes of the finished work.
-From recording bands in a studio, to programming visual based coding, creating my own virtual instruments and to composing and edit music, I have applied these DAW abilities to achieve a professional level of audio.
+From recording bands in a studio to programming visual based coding, creating my own virtual instruments and to composing and edit music, I have applied these DAW abilities to achieve a professional level of audio.

 You may have experience with these and other workstations yourself and disagree with the points made in this article which is more than expected.
 We are after all not identical machines that follow popular opinion….or are we?